lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 **Searching**

-Given a point p = (x, y, z) we can determine the cell containing p by using the equations given in **Figure 8-32**.
-These equations generate the structured coordinates (i, j, k), which can then be converted to cell id (i.e., dataset coordinates) using Equation 8-3.
+Given a point $p = (x, y, z)$ we can determine the cell containing $p$ by using the equations given in **Figure 8-32**.
+These equations generate the structured coordinates $(i, j, k)$, which can then be converted to cell id (i.e., dataset coordinates) using Equation 8-3.

-To find the closest point to p, we compute the structured coordinates by rounding to the nearest integer value (instead of using the floor function).
+To find the closest point to $p$, we compute the structured coordinates by rounding to the nearest integer value (instead of using the floor function).
 Thus,

 $$
 \begin{eqnarray*}